TRANSLATION

 Lets demo a translation of lines 1146–47 from the play Iphigenia in Aulis, spoken by Clytemnestra:

-whats the ancient Greek?
+ancient Greek?

 “ἄκουε δή νυν: ἀνακαλύψω γὰρ λόγους,